Lilith in popular culture

-Lilith, a biblical character suggested to be Adam's first wife and a significant female figure from Jewish mythology, has been developed over time into distinct characters in popular culture.
+Lilith, a character suggested to be Adam's first wife and a significant female figure from Jewish mythology, has been developed over time into distinct characters in popular culture.
 One writer on witches, Judika Illes, wrote, "No spirit exerts more fascination over media and popular culture than Lilith.
 Her appearances are genuinely too numerous to count."
 Lilith is one of several figures with biblical or related origins integrated into popular culture who have been titled demon.